National Black Justice Coalition: Bayard Rustin 2013 Commemoration Project

 Bayard Rustin (left) outside the March on Washington for Jobs and Freedom headquarters in Washington, D.C.

-On the 50th anniversary of the 1963 March on Washington for Jobs and Freedom, the organization is honoring the courage and legacy of the march's chief organizer, openly gay civil rights leader Bayard Rustin.
+On the 50th anniversary of the 1963 March on Washington for Jobs and Freedom, the organization honored the legacy of the march's chief organizer, openly gay civil rights leader Bayard Rustin.
 In addition to organizing the 1963 march, Rustin was also known for mentoring Martin Luther King Jr., and helping to form the Southern Christian Leadership Conference (SCLC).

 Led by NBJC co-founder and political activist Mandy Carter, the initiative includes ongoing collaborations with Walter Naegle, Rustin's surviving partner as well as the executor and archivist of Bayard Rustin's estate.
-The organization is also working with Nancy Kates and Bennett Singer, co-producers and co-directors of Brother Outsider: The Life of Bayard Rustin, a biographical documentary about Rustin.
+The organization also works with Nancy Kates and Bennett Singer, co-producers and co-directors of Brother Outsider: The Life of Bayard Rustin, a biographical documentary about Rustin.

 Black Church Summit

 In 2006, the organization held its first Black Church Summit in Atlanta, Georgia.
 During the first summit, the Rev. Al Sharpton denounced homophobia and called for greater inclusion of LGBT people.